StorjOld/metachains/README.md

 #### Synchronizer usage

-You can use `metachains_dtc.Synchronizer` to synchronize data between a blockchain and a local database:
+You can use `metachains.Synchronizer` to synchronize data between a blockchain and a local database:

 - `Synchronizer.scan_database` scans the database and uploads its data to the blockchain.